pablo-soengas/php-auto-refresh/README.md

 # PHP Auto Refresh
-For those of us who don't like having to refresh the browser tab every time we make a change in our php source code, this adds a live editing feature to your projects.
+For those of us who don't like having to refresh the browser tab every time we make a change in our php source code, this adds a live editing feature to your projects, that you can enable or disable directly from the browser, without having to add any code to your files

 Many IDEs are capable of doing this, but only for front-end files.

-# Installing
+## Installing
 Download this repository and install it in the web root of your local web server

-# Configuring
+## Usage
-1. Enter in your php.ini file and search for the directive auto_prepend_file and asign to this directive the absolute path to the file php-auto-refresh/shutdown_function.
+Enter in your php.ini file and search for the directive auto_prepend_file and asign to this directive the absolute path to the file php-auto-refresh/prepend.php.
 For example, on a xampp installation on a windows machine, this could look like this:

-  auto_prepend_file= C:\xampp\htdocs\php-auto-refresh\shutdown_function.php
+auto_prepend_file= C:\xampp\htdocs\php-auto-refresh\prepend.php

-  (If you're running php as an apache module, you will need to restart apache for changes to be applied)
+If you're running php as an apache module, you will need to restart apache for changes to be applied.

-2. Open the file php-auto-refresh/settings.json.
-Here you will be adding the files you want to auto refresh, as well as the directory to watch for a certain file, file extensions and subdirectories to ignore, etc.
+And that's it.

+To enable/disable it for a specific file, open that file on your browser and check/uncheck the checkbox that will appear when you hover your mouse over the top right corner of the viewport.

+## Configuration

+It doesn't require any configurations to work properly, but keep reading in case you want to customize what subdirectories and files are watch.

+By default, it will watch the directory where is located the file we want to auto refresh, and it will watch all of the files in that directory, but you can change this behaviour if you need, by using the settings.json file.

+ Open the file php-auto-refresh/settings.json in your editor.
-  Inside this file you will encounter an "items" element with an object inside:
+ Inside this file you will encounter an "items" element with an array of objects inside of it.
+One object like the above will be created for each file for which you have enabled php auto refresh functionality from the browser:

         {
           "items": [
             {
-              "file": "",
+              "file": "<path/to/file>",
               "dir": "",
               "exc": {
                 "extensions": [],